 ECO-FRIENDLY PROCUREMENT: Many of the raw materials used in the factory (in particular active substances) are provided by our customers.
 Regarding the raw materials we procure ourselves, we are committed to ensuring the procurement process and the raw materials we procure have the lowest possible environmental impact by preferring local suppliers (wherever possible, allowing for customers' requirements).
-We also try to generate as little packaging as possible (through a circular economy, e.g. returning pallets and cardboard interlayers).
-We are using outer boxes made of recycled material for in-house Kwizda products.
+We can do this with packaging in particular.
+We use outer boxes made from FSC-certified materials for in-house Kwizda products.